Dhnayshree/Library_Managment/README.md

 **Modules:**

-Students Details- We will be able to add or update the student details such as name, roll number, etc. These details will be stored in different variables.
+Students Details- We can  add or update the student details such as name, roll number, etc. These details will be stored in different variables.

 Add/Remove/Update Books- This library management system project will be programmed to add, remove, or update books easily that will make it more efficient.